Bandwidth-delay product: Details

-Ultra-high speed local area networks (LANs) may fall into this category, where protocol tuning is critical for achieving peak throughput, on account of their extremely high bandwidth, even though their delay is not great.
-While a connection with 1 Gbit/s and a round-trip time below 100 μs is no LFN, a connection with 100 Gbit/s would need to stay below 1 μs RTT to not be considered an LFN.
+Ultra-high speed local area networks (LANs) may be categorized as an LFN.
+Where protocol tuning is critical for achieving peak throughput, an ultra-high speed LAN may be classified as an LFN even if it has a small round-trip time (RTT) due to its high bitrate.
+While a connection with 1 Gbit/s and a round-trip time below 100 μs is not a LFN, a connection with 100 Gbit/s would need to stay below 1 μs RTT to not be considered an LFN.

 An important example of a system where the bandwidth-delay product is large is that of geostationary satellite connections, where end-to-end delivery time is very high and link throughput may also be high.
 The high end-to-end delivery time makes life difficult for stop-and-wait protocols and applications that assume rapid end-to-end response.

 A high bandwidth-delay product is an important problem case in the design of protocols such as Transmission Control Protocol (TCP) in respect of TCP tuning, because the protocol can only achieve optimum throughput if a sender sends a sufficiently large quantity of data before being required to stop and wait until a confirming message is received from the receiver, acknowledging successful receipt of that data.
 If the quantity of data sent is insufficient compared with the bandwidth-delay product, then the link is not being kept busy and the protocol is operating below peak efficiency for the link.
 Protocols that hope to succeed in this respect need carefully designed self-monitoring, self-tuning algorithms.
 The TCP window scale option may be used to solve this problem caused by insufficient window size, which is limited to 65,535 bytes without scaling.